-As fans wait with bated breath for any information on a PC release date for Red Dead Redemption 2, here's everything we know so far via leaks and hints.
+Fans have waited with bated breath for any information on a PC release date for Red Dead Redemption 2, and now Rockstar has finally announced when it's going to happen.

-Red Dead Redemption 2 was the most anticipated game release in 2018 - unless you are a PC player, in which case it was likely the most dreaded, as you were forced to look on in envy at console players enjoying all the fun.
+Red Dead Redemption 2 was the most anticipated game release in 2018 - unless you're a PC player, in which case it was likely the most dreaded, as you were forced to look on in envy at console players enjoying all the fun.

-To make matters worse, Rockstar have neglected to acknowledge the PC platform whatsoever, just like they did with the release of Grand Theft Auto V.
+Rockstar initially neglected to acknowledge the PC platform whatsoever following the game's 2018 platform release, just like they did with the release of Grand Theft Auto V.

-Even when asked directly about a PC release on an investors call, Strauss Zelnick of Take-Two (Rockstar parent company and publisher of RDR2) avoided giving a direct answer, saying only "in this particular instance, I can't really give you too much clarity, apologies."
+Even when asked directly about a PC release on an investors call earlier in 2019, Strauss Zelnick of Take-Two (Rockstar parent company and publisher of RDR2) avoided giving a direct answer, saying only "in this particular instance, I can't really give you too much clarity, apologies."

 Alongside the release on PS4 and Xbox One on October 26, a mobile companion app also dropped for Red Dead Redemption 2, and data miners quickly got to work digging through the app's files.

 Shared by Rockstar Intel, some of these files made direct mention of a PC Version, as well as names of various PC graphics options, such as reflections, shadow distance and particle light quality.
 The most compelling evidence of all is the line "CommandIsPcVersion(void) 000000000166A12C'."

 The companion app files were not the first big hint at a PC version of Red Dead Redemption 2 however.
 Back in June 2018, VG247 discovered the LinkedIn profile of a Rockstar employee, who had "let it slip" about a PC version as well.